Neural for USD

 Volumetric Rendering

-The raw outputs of the MLP are converted into final renderings using volume rendering equations:
+The raw outputs of the MLP—density and color predictions at sampled points—are converted into final renderings using the volume rendering equation.
+For each ray, this produces:

-• Depth map: the expected distance along the ray.
+• a depth map, computed as the expected distance along the ray,

 Psnr Dev